oSoWoSo/disroot-howto/pages/02.nextcloud/03.sync-with-your-cloud/03.Android/calendars-contacts-and-tasks/docs.md

 Disroot has calendar, contacts and tasks apps enabled.

-In this tutorial we'll show you how to setup and use your disroot calendar, contacts and tasks in your Android device.
+In this tutorial we'll show you how to setup and use your disroot calendar, contacts and tasks on your Android device.
 To do this you will need to install the DAVdroid app and Open Tasks in Android.
 For Open Tasks to work it will need DAVdroid to also be installed, but if you just want to sync your calendar or contacts you don't need to install Open Tasks.